 Ultimately getting an accurate quote comes down to the proficiency of the relocation consultant and your ability to be detailed regarding the scope of the move.

 5. Storage Between Homes

-Solution: It’s extremely common that clients need storage when moving long distance or across country.
+Solution: It’s extremely common that clients to need storage when moving long-distance or across the country.
 Referred to as “Storage in Transit,” most moving companies can store your items anywhere from a few days to months or longer.

-It’s important to ask whether the storage facility being used is a third-party storage or owned by the moving company.
+It’s important to ask whether the storage facility being used is third-party storage or owned by the moving company.
 If it’s third-party there is more likelihood of your items being misplaced or not handled with the same care upon delivery.
-Be sure to ask if the facility is safe and climate controlled above all else.
+Be sure to ask if the facility is safe and climate-controlled above all else.